 In the square in front of the Zagreb Cathedral is a monument to the Assumption of the Blessed Virgin Mary.
 Behind the church is a small green park, Ribnjak, which is entered from the east, not from the church grounds.

-From the church, walk south on Ulica Tome Bakaca Street, which slopes downhill to Jelacic Square.
+Walk south on Ulica Tome Bakaca, which slopes downhill to Jelacic Square.

 #15 Jelacic Square (Main Square Zagreb)

-On the east end of the square is a fountain – The Mandusevac Fountain – which sits over a natural spring that provided water to the citizens of Zagreb until the late 1800s.
+On the east end is the Mandusevac Fountain – which sits over a natural spring that provided water to the citizens of Zagreb until the late 1800s.
 Today it’s where you’ll find the Zagreb Advent candles and wreath during Christmastime.

-A simple clock stands on the west end of the square – and is a popular meeting spot for locals; if someone says, “Meet me under the clock,” this is the place.
-Tracks mark the southern side of the square where a never-ending stream of blue Zagreb trams pass by, moving people throughout the vibrant city.
+A simple clock stands on the west end of the square – and is a popular meeting spot for locals.
+If someone says, “Meet me under the clock,” this is the place.
+Tracks mark the southern boundary, where a never-ending stream of blue Zagreb trams pass by, moving people throughout the vibrant city.

 That completes our Free Tour of Old Town Zagreb – but keep reading for a few more fun activities!